pyscript/polyplug/README.md

 PolyPlug is a browser based framework for linking the DOM and DOM based events with scripting languages compiled to WASM.

+For more information [please read our documentation](https://polyplug.readthedocs.io/en/latest/) (the source for which is in the `./docs` directory).

 It is:

 * Agnostic of the interpreter receiving and responding to DOM events.